Pseudorapidity density distributions of charged particles and transverse momentum spectra of identified particles in pp collisions in PACIAE 4.0 model: RESULTS AND DISCUSSION

 Figure \ref{fig3} presents the transverse momentum spectra of identified particles ($\pi^++\pi^-$, $K^++K^-$, and $p+\bar{p}$) at midrapidity in pp collisions at $\sqrt{s}=200$ GeV.
-The simulated results (red open symbols) are compared with the corresponding experimental data (black solid symbols) from the STAR Collaboration at RHIC.
-The results show excellent agreement for pions and Kaons.
-There is some derivations for protons at $p_{\rm T}>2$ GeV/c.
-As can be observed that there is interplay between the partonic rescattering effect and the hadronic rescattering effect to modify the detailed shapes of the particle spectra to some extent, close to experimental data.
+The simulated results (red open symbols) are compared with the corresponding experimental data (black solid symbols) from the STAR collaboration at RHIC.
+To better visualize the difference between the simulated results and the experimental data, we also provide the ratios of Model/Data for identified particles.
+The results show excellent agreement for pions and kaons.
+There are some derivations for protons at $p_{\rm T}>2$ GeV/c.
+It is observed that there is interplay between the partonic rescattering effect and the hadronic rescattering effect, which modifies the detailed shapes of the particle spectra to some extent, bringing them closer to experimental data.
 It demonstrates the importance of the rescattering effects even though their effects to pseudorapidity distribution of charged particles are negligible at this collision energy.
 The results validate the model's ability to describe the detailed dynamics of particle production and the underlying physics of hadronization.
 We emphasize that the pseudorapidity distribution of charged particles in Fig. \ref{fig2} and the transverse momentum spectra of identified particles in Fig. \ref{fig3} are reproduced simultaneously in PACIAE 4.0.